tomba-io/docs/source/includes/v1/_autocomplete.md

 # Autocomplete

-Company Autocomplete is an API that lets you auto-complete company names and retreive logo and domain information.
+Company Autocomplete is an API that lets you auto-complete company names and retrieve logo and domain information.

 ```shell
 curl --request GET \